SECTION: Index E - Purchasing

 - the agreement should have a cancellation/rescheduling provision if appropriate.

-- if an OGC standard agreement will satisfy needs, complete and submit the online contract coversheet.
+- if an OGC standard agreement will satisfy needs and accepted by Contractor, complete and submit the contract coversheet.
 Business Services will prepare the appropriate standard agreement or may delegate to the department/school;

 - if the contractor’s agreement must be used, an electronic version is preferred, or submit an original of the completed but unsigned agreement to Business Services with a contract coversheet and page 2 contract certifications with departmental signatures and initials as required;